skalenetwork/skale-proxy/README.md

 # skale-proxy

-skale-proxy is a public service that provides proxied and load-balanced JSON-RPC endpoints for SKALE chains
+skale-proxy is a public service that provides proxied and load-balanced JSON-RPC endpoints for SKALE chains.

+It is based on Nginx reverse proxy.